emqx/emqx-docs/en_US/dashboard/sso-saml.md

 3. On the configuration page, enter the following information:
    - **Dashboard Address**: Ensure users can access the actual access address of the Dashboard, without specifying a specific path.
 For example, `http://localhost:18083`.
 This address will be automatically concatenated to generate the **SSO Address** and **Metadata Address** for IdP-side configuration.
    - **SAML Metadata URL**: Leave it temporarily blank and wait for Step 2 configuration.
-   - **SP Request Signing**: Whether to sign request messages between Dashboard and the IdP to enhance security.
-If enabled, a certificate needs to be configured. <!-- TODO How to issue a certificate -->

 ### Step 2: Add a SAML 2.0 Application in Okta's Application Catalog

 1. Log in to Okta as an administrator and go to the **Okta Admin Console**.